contensis/docs-management-dotnet/key-concepts/asset-new.md

 *filename*
 > Type: `string`
 > An optional parameter that allows the filename of the asset to be specified, overriding the name of the local file.

-*language*
-> Type: `string`
-> Optionally allows the target language to specified.
-Defaults to the project default language if not specified.

 ### Remarks